Zwennsch/schaumburg-votes/README.md

           You can delete this file afterwards.
        2. the user table in voting.sqlite gets filled with users and hashed passwords

+- create a courses.csv in the instance folder.
+  It should contain 6 columns:
+  classes, name, max_participants, teacher, description, img_name
+  e.g.
+  "8,9,10",football,18,Smith,"Playing football on our local court in school",football.jpg.
+  For each course you can place an image in the static folder.
+  If you don't provide one, a default image will be shown later

 - create admin-user for access to voting progress.
   from command-line in root folder use: